zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 How can we implement a function `getPhotosByUsers` that takes a list of users and returns a Promise of all their photos?

-Well, with `bluebird` library, we can implement it with the `getPhotoByUser` we made before:
+Well, with the `bluebird` library, we can implement it with the `getPhotoByUser` function we defined before:

 ```diff
 +// [User] -> Promise [Photo]